Alex-A-Fit/CodeStackMeetupRNG/README.md

 # CodeStackMeetupRNG
 A random name generator that cycles between Game list and Actor list

-uses vanilla javscript and basic html and css
+Uses vanilla javscript and basic html and css

+Created by: Alex Ato and Ken Martinez